-We have created a new vision for Care and Support that will see the development of a bespoke care and support delivery model; we have launched the Care and support Strategy which aims to create the structure and resources to delivery high quality care to our supported people; we launched our Housing Development Strategy in April 2023 with a target to build or acquire 101 new homes and our Asset Management Strategy, launched in June 2023 sets out the long term plans for the improvement in the quality of our existing stock.
+We have created a new vision for Care and Support and have begun to implement a bespoke care and support delivery model; we are now in year two of the Care and support Strategy which aims to create the structure and resources to delivery high quality care to our supported people; we launched our Housing Development Strategy in April 2023 with a target to build or acquire 101 new homes and we completed our first 20 unit development in Livingston in the summer of 2024.
+Ark's Asset Management Strategy, launched in June 2023 sets out the long-term plans for the improvement in the quality of our existing stock and we now have a published investment programme which demonstrates how we will make the improvements across our housing stock in the next year.